valleysonata/facevox/README.md

 # FaceVox (Work In Progress)

-Real-time facial expression recognition for assistive communication.
+Facial expression recognition for assistive communication.
 Detects expressions via 478-point face landmarks (MediaPipe) and maps them to communication intents (YES/NO/HELP/PAIN) for users with motor disabilities.

 ## Setup